aefernandes/vscode-clipboard-history-extension/README.md

 `Ctrl+Alt+V E` opens the clipboard editor settings.
 Use the arrow keys to scroll and press Enter to edit a selected item.

-You can also add custom keyboard short cuts by following the directions on the website [customization documentation](https://code.visualstudio.com/docs/customization/keybindings).
+You can also add custom keyboard short cuts by following the instructions in the [customization documentation](https://code.visualstudio.com/docs/customization/keybindings).

-##

 -----------------------------------------------------------------------------------------------------------